Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Introduction

-If $\langle\,JT\,,\,d\rho\,\rangle>0$ on $X$, we can modify the $\R$-action so that $T$ becomes to $-T$.
+If $d\rho(JT)>0$ on $X$, we can modify the $\R$-action so that $T$ becomes to $-T$.

-Let $s$ be a local $\R$-invariant holomorphic trivializing section of $L$, $\abs{s}^2_{h^L}=e^{-2\phi}$.
-Since $h^L$ is $\R$-invariant, it is not difficult to see that $(JT)(\phi)$ is global defined, where $J$ denotes the complex structure map on $TM'$.
-In this work, we assume that
+Let $s$ be a local $\R$-equivariant holomorphic trivializing section of $L$, $\abs{s}^2_{h^L}=e^{-2\phi}$.
+Since $h^L$ is $\R$-equivariant, it is not difficult to see that $(JT)(\phi)$ is globally defined (see Proposition \ref{2023-8-11-p1}), where $J$ denotes the complex structure map on $TM'$.
+We work under the following assumption.

 \begin{assumption} There is a constant $C_0>0$ so that